InsightEdge/insightedge-ctr-demo/doc/doc.md

 In architecture section we discussed how the typical design may look like, what are the benefits of using InsightEdge for machine learning.

-The sources of Zeppelin notebook and submittable spark applications can be found on [github](https://github.com/InsightEdge/insightedge-ctr-demo/)
+The Zeppelin notebook can be found [here](https://github.com/InsightEdge/insightedge-ctr-demo/blob/master/zeppelin/CTR%20demo.json) and submittable spark apps [here](https://github.com/InsightEdge/insightedge-ctr-demo/tree/master/src/main/scala/io/insightedge/demo/ctr)